TOD-theses/paper-T-RACE/main.typ

 ==== Definition shortcomings <sec:attacker-gain-victim-loss-shortcomings>

-Firstly, we assumed that the transaction value is independent of the transaction order, because it is part of the transaction itself.
+Firstly, we argued that the transaction value is independent of the transaction order, because it is part of the transaction itself.
 However, when a transaction is reverted, the value is not sent to the receiver.
 Therefore, the transfer of the transaction value may depend on the transaction order.
 If we considered the transaction value in the calculation, six of the 19 attacks would be false positives.

 Secondly, in five cases, we have a loss for the sender of $T_A$ (the attacker's EOA), while we have only gains for the recipient of $T_A$ (considered the attacker's bot in this case).
 Our definition considers the attacker gain fulfilled for the attacker's bot and ignores the loss of the attacker's EOA.
 If we considered them together, we may have different results in such cases.